XpiritBV/UnitTesting/tdd_katas/tdd_kata4.md

-# TDD Kata 4 - Tic-tac-toe Logging
+# TDD Kata 4 - Tic-tac-toe Boundaries

-This kata is part of a series of exercises described in [TDD Kata - Tic-tac-toe](tdd_kata0.md).
+This kata is part of a series of exercises described in [TDD Kata - Tic-tac-toe](tdd_kata_intro.md).

-This document assumes the previous kata is completed: [TDD Kata 3 - Tic-tac-toe Boundaries](tdd_kata3.md).
+This document assumes the previous kata is completed: [TDD Kata 3 - Tic-tac-toe Winning](tdd_kata3.md).

 ## Before you start